Ruuv1337/RTP_IX/README.md

 <details>

 ### Log on 31.05.20
-1. Improved target auto-capture feature.
+1. Improved target auto-capture feature. [ttall]
-2. Changed radius determination algorithm.
+2. Changed radius determination algorithm. [ttrad]
 3. Fixed 2 skills for Gunner.
-4. Added the ability to use autocapture to Archer.
+4. Added ability to use autocapture to Archer. [ttall]
-5. and small bug fixes.
+5. fix for blink and oth. small bug fixes.

 ### Log on 27.05.20
 1. Fix player's counter (RTPZond)